Fast, affordable Internet access for all.

-Last week, Virginia State Delegate Kathy Byron introduced a bill that, if [no-glossary]passed[/no-glossary], will cripple attempts for municipalities to improve local connectivity.
+Last week, Virginia State Delegate Kathy Byron introduced a bill that, if passed, will cripple attempts for municipalities to improve local connectivity.
 HB 2108, the “Virginia Broadband Deployment Act, imposes specific requirements on municipal networks that would greatly limit whether communities could offer Internet access or work with private sector partners.

 The City of Roanoke and Franklin County wasted no time in unanimously passing resolutions to oppose the Virginia bill.